michaelklishin/quartz-mongodb/README.md

 # A MongoDB-based store for Quartz.

-This is a fork of a project originally started by MuleSoft.
-It supports all Quartz trigger types and tries to be as feature complete as possible.
+This is a MongoDB-backed job store for the [Quartz scheduler](http://quartz-scheduler.org/).

 ## Maven Artifacts